 7(a).
 Will the local union follow OES procedure for organizing and opening ballots on Election Day?
 Yes 7(b).
 Will the local union use a mechanical device to count ballots?
-No 7(c).
-If 7(b) is no, will the local union follow OES procedure for manual count of ballots?
 Yes

 Section 8: Payment of Dues Arrearages to Be Eligible to Vote